-Seriously, concrete backerboard with a triple-coat of RedGard or similar paint-on waterproofing and good masonry caulk -seaming all around the tub joints and inside corners of the tub surround is the way to properly waterproof a tub surround tile install for the lifespan of nine cats.
+Seriously, concrete backerboard with a triple-coat of RedGard or similar paint-on waterproofing and seaming with good masonry caulk all around the tub joints and inside corners of the tub surround is the way to properly waterproof a tub surround tile install for the lifespan of nine cats.

 The waterproofing finish and tile start looked like this: